How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

 RAM, or Random Access Memory, slots are one of the most important parts on a motherboard.

 The RAM slots are, unsurprisingly, where you place the RAM modules.
-There is the SIMM slot (Single in-line memory module) that only supports 32-bit bus and there is the DIMM slot (Dual inline memory module) that can simultaneously run with a 64-bit bus.
+There is the SIMM slot (Single in-line memory module) that only supports a 32-bit bus, and there is the DIMM slot (Dual inline memory module) that can simultaneously run with a 64-bit bus.

-DDR3 (Double Data Rate 3th Generation) was once the standard with RAM, but this has slowly been replaced with DDR4 (Double Data Rate 4th Generation).
-While DDR3 is still surprisingly effective, DDR4 is slowly becoming the standard.
-Moreover, most motherboards don’t support both DDR3 and DDR4, so there are compatibility and future proofing concerns.
+DDR3 (Double Data Rate 3rd Generation) was once the standard with RAM, but this has slowly been replaced with DDR4 (Double Data Rate 4th Generation).
+While DDR3 is still surprisingly effective, DDR4 is the new standard.

 When it comes to gaming, there’s still an active debate whether you need 8GB or 16GB of DDR4.

-In layman’s terms, chipsets act as a communications hub or a traffic control centre and they manage the flow of data between the processor, memory, and peripherals.
+Other parts, such as chipsets, act as a communications hub or a traffic control center, and they manage the flow of data between the processor, memory, and peripherals.
 It’s essentially the backbone of a PC.

-Since this is an article to help educate PC builders/gamers-- new or aspiring-- let’s take a look at these underrated parts and their functions:
+Since this is an article to help educate PC builders/gamers, new or experienced, let’s take a look at these parts and their functions:

 Northbridge and Southbridge Chip